About me

 Milan

 With the support of my English teacher, I joined the Creative Technologies course at NABA in Milan, where I explored storytelling, game development, and filmmaking.
 For my thesis, I researched the use of game engines in cinema, focusing on virtual production with Unreal Engine.
 After completing my thesis, I had the opportunity to contribute to a research project in which we built a full virtual production set using LED walls, giving me the chance to further expand my skills in a collaborative and innovative environment.
-This work also led to the creation of the short films and , along with a documenting the process.
+This work also led to the creation of the short films The Hunt and Vernice Underground, along with a backstage video documenting the process.